TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendPrivileges/Index.rst

 users with specific access privileges.

-In addition to configuring access rights for bachend users or groups as described in :ref:`permissions`, there are "superuser" rights which can be activated for each user.
+In addition to configuring access rights for backend users or groups as described in :ref:`permissions`, there are "superuser" rights which can be activated for each user.

 If a backend user has been created for editing in the backend, he or she should